gamalNasserYSF/ExpensesMiniSystem/README.md

 - Run __php artisan migrate --seed__ (it has some seeded data for your testing)
 - That's it: launch the main URL and login with default credentials __manager@system.com__ - __password__
+- To run unit tests use : __php artisan test__
+- Included a postman collection file in repo to test web services